 When practiced with laser-sharp attention to the internal forms of breathing, bandhas, and dristi, an Ashtanga-based practice that includes stillness and time to soften into the present moment can penetrate more deeply than one might have ever imagined.
 This class will include simple pranayama practices that enhance the ability to go deeply into any asana practice.

 This class begins in August.
 Please send us an email if you’re interested in attending.

 morning “OPEN” practice (by donation)

 We welcome practitioners from all contemplative traditions.
 The Peace Center is a large open space, which can accommodate meditators, pranayama practitioners, and those doing asana–all at the same time.
 We ask that you put your phones on silent–and that you talk only if necessary.
-We’re usually open for self-practice every weekday from 630 to 1030am, but on some days the Peace Center might be booked for a private.
-Also, moon days are reserved for group pranayama practice.
+We’re usually open every weekday from 630 to 1030am, but on some days the Peace Center might be booked for a guided class or a private.
 Please text or email the day before to find out if it’s ok to drop in.